gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Testing.md

 #### Payment component

-After following the integration steps above you'll arrive at the `Invoice list screen` which already has integrated the `Payment Component`.
+After following the integration steps above you'll arrive at the `Payment Invoice list screen`, which already has integrated the `Payment Component`.
 The following screenshot shows a sample list of invoices where the `PaymentComponent` is shown for each invoice.

 <br>